Skip to content

 A series of iIIRG webinars featuring presentations and conversations with leading academics, practitioners and students across the field of Investigative Interviewing.

-The first on the 2025 of the iIIRG in Conversation webinars takes place on Wednesday, 12th February at 4:00 pm (Abuja) / 3:00 pm (London) / 10:00 am (New York).
+The next of our 2025 series of iIIRG in Conversation webinars takes place on Tuesday, 13th February at 4:00 pm (CET) / 3:00 pm (BST) / 10:00 am (EDT).

 Join us for our next free webinar!